BackupTheBerlios/hjb-svn/trunk/www/session-objects.rst

 -------------------

-A *Durable Subscriber* is used to receive messages from a Topic when it is necessary for all messages received on that Topic to be received.
-A Topic is a Destination specific to the Publish/Subscribe messaging domain; normally Topic Subscribers are Message Consumers that only receive messages that are sent when they active.
+A *Durable Subscriber* is used to receive messages from a Topic when it is necessary for any messages sent to a Topic to be received, even when the subscriber is not currently running.
+A Topic is a Destination specific to the Publish/Subscribe messaging domain;
+normally Topic Subscribers are Message Consumers that only receive messages that are sent when they are active.
 See ([JMSSpec]_) for a detailed description of the differences between the two messaging domains.

 Durable Subscribers in HJB
 ++++++++++++++++++++++++++